kumu/docs/advanced-guides/advanced-settings.md

 # Advanced Settings

+Certain features of Kumu are only exposed via the advanced perspectives tab.
+Here's your guide to those features:

 ## Modifying label wrap behavior

 By default Kumu will wrap longer labels and you can force a line break at any point by including a double space.
 If you need more granularity than we expose a number of settings within @settings for you to use: